setavenger/BIP0352-light-client-specification/README.md

     - Rescanning the entire chain (or from an activation height) means that several thousand blocks have to be processed.
 This number will only increase over time.
 Backing up a wallet birth-height together with the seed can obviously help here.
     - Creating UTXO backup files could be an option as well.
+The drawback here is that they have to be periodically be created/updated.

 ## Out-of-band notifications